We're Fixing It!

 Of the 126 residents who responded to the survey, 62.7% (79) called once, 8.7% (11) called twice, 8.7%,22.2% (28) called three times or more, 6.3% (8) either couldn't remember or didn't know how many times they called.

 How Are We Doing?

 Residents were asked to score how we did on the repair as a whole from 1-10, with 10 being excellent.

-Only 58% of residents were happy with the availability of appointments and 52% were happy with how we kept them updated.
+Only 46% of residents were happy with the Availability of Appointments and 44% were happy with how they were Being Kept Updated.